 - InMode Diolase: Upper lip, sideburns, back of neck, face, bikini line, Brazilian bikini, underarms, knees down, full legs, back, chest, maintenance treatments

 If hair removal is something you have contemplated, rest assured that the procedure, in the proper hands, is safe and works extremely well for all skin colors and for almost all hair colors as well.
-The Laser and Rejuvenation Center and Advanced Aesthetics Medical Spa will customize your hair removal treatment to provide maximum results for each and every one of you.
+The Laser and Rejuvenation Center and Advanced Aesthetics Medical Spa in Nashville will customize your hair removal treatment to provide maximum results for each and every one of you.

 The Apogee Elite is our “go to” laser when treating dark skin, heavy hair growth areas, and pseudo folliculitis barbae (ingrown hairs).
 The energy from the NdYag laser, pushes away from the surface and protects the skin.
 Lasers are easiest to use when the hair is dark and the skin is light, but that is not always the case.
 The long wave length of the Apogee is safe with dark skin and dark hair.
 Pseudo folliculitis barbae or ingrown hairs, can cause skin discoloration.
 Inflammation from the ingrown hairs make the area tender and over time cause discoloration.
 The Apogee laser gets rid of the hair growth and will help fade the skin discoloration all at the same time.
 We also recommend the Clarisonic brush for the ingrown hairs.
 The brush helps to remove dead skin cells, oil, debris and cleanses the skin better than using a wash rag.